 No, from 1 November onwards there is no maximum number of employees that you can claim for under the scheme.
 The previous limit which had applied from 1 July until 31 October has been removed.

-If it is clear that you are going to have to restructure your business and or make provision for the phasing out and end of the furlough scheme then alternatives include:
+If it is clear that you are going to have to restructure your business and or make provisions for the phasing out and end of the furlough scheme then alternatives include:

 Salary sacrifice where everyone gives up a percentage of their salary for a defined period.
-This can be offered as an alternative to redundancies and there must to be the employee’s agreement to this.
+This can be offered as an alternative to redundancies and your employees must agree to this.

 Part time working

-Again, this can be offered as an alternative to redundancy and you need the employees agreement to this.
+Again, this can be offered as an alternative to redundancy and you need your employees’ agreement to this.

 Redundancy / restructuring